lailalelouch/all-potatoes-doc/08_enhancements/03_javascript_4_filter_by_category.md

 We haven't done anything special here.
 The only thing you should focus on are the ids of the buttons.
 Because using the ids, we'll know which button was pressed and filter the recipes accordingly.

-This is the javascript function that will make everythin work.
+This is the javascript function that will make everything works.
 Just add it at the bottom of the file.

 `recipes/templates/recipes_list.html`
 ```js